Domino Day: 2010–2020

 From 2010, until 2020, the show was officially paused due to financial and organizational problems.

-Domino Day 2020
+Future

 On February 3, 2020, EndemolShine Nederland announced Domino Day 2020 through an Instagram post, on 16 June producer EndemolShine announced that the 2020 edition will be postponed to March 2021.
 On 9 September 2021, Domino Day was postponed to an indefinite date.
-As of January 2023, no further date has been announced.
+As of March 2025, no further date has been announced.